diehlpk/modern-cpp-examples/README.md

 ## Dependencies

-* Thread Building Blocks ([TBB](https://github.com/oneapi-src/oneTBB)) for the parallel algorthms
+* Thread Building Blocks ([TBB](https://github.com/oneapi-src/oneTBB)) for the parallel algorithms
 * GNU compiler collection (gcc) >= 9 to support the parallel algorithms

-Note that we provide a docker image with all the depencies installed and all the examples compiled.
+Note that we provide a docker image with all the dependencies installed and all the examples compiled.